Command reference

 deploy

 Publishes an app as a stable version.
-Only works for apps previously published as a release candidate version [see vtex publish --help].
+This command only works for apps previously published as a release candidate version [see vtex publish --help].

 Usage